 Technologies will be considered, by one or both programs, for third-party measurement and verification in occupied, operational buildings.

 Review and Complete the RFI

-WEBINAR: GPG and HIT Catalyst hosted a webinar on November 7th at 12 pm ET about the programs, what it means to participate, and how to apply.
+WEBINAR: GPG and DOE will host a webinar on November 5th at 1 pm ET about what it means to participate, and how to apply.

 EMAIL: For additional information: email@example.com

 GSA IT SECURITY: Network-based devices and application software hosted internally to GSA's network, as well as cloud-based software solutions must adhere to Federal and GSA-specific IT security standards.
 Note: These guidelines are applicable only to the GPG program.
 IT security requirements for DOE will be determined on a case-by-case basis.